opalraava/kdbxmerge/README.md

 general is actually a good idea, but anyway, the Goals:

-* kdbxmere a.kdbx b.kdbx c.kdbx target.kdbx
+* kdbxmerge a.kdbx b.kdbx c.kdbx target.kdbx

   this would create a new target.kdbx file.